mfcovington/Log-Reproducible/README.md

 ### Creating Archives

-Just a single line near the top of your Perl script before accessing `@ARGV`, calling a module that manipulates `@ARGV`, or processing command line options with a module like [Getopt::Long](http://perldoc.perl.org/Getopt/Long.html):
+Just add a single line near the top of your Perl script before accessing `@ARGV`, calling a module that manipulates `@ARGV`, or processing command line options with a module like [Getopt::Long](http://perldoc.perl.org/Getopt/Long.html):

 ```perl
 use Log::Reproducible;